 |200 Gallon||26 Inches||24 Inches|

 Having the pipe installed will allow us to have easy access to the bottom of the rootball and we can quickly identify whether the tree is being over or under watered.
-To easiest way to retrieve a sample is to reach down into the hole with a hand shovel.
-Installing a 6” pipe instead of a 4” pipe makes it easier to access the bottom of the pipe to either collect a soil sample or drain the excess water.
+The easiest way to check the soil moisture level is to put a stick down to the bottom of the drainage pipe, which you can purchase at Home Depot.
+If the ground is hard and there is no dirt that adheres to the stick then the sample is too dry and the gallons should be increased.
+If the soil adheres to the stick and it has a soft and pliable texture then that indicates that the correct number of gallons are being applied each watering.
+If there is water on the stick or the soil feels muddy then we know that too many gallons are being applied per watering the soil needs more time to drain before obtaining a playdoh like texture.
 Additionally, a french drain cap can be added to the top of the pipe which will prevent any critters from getting access into the pipe.

 We don’t recommend that customers use soil moisture meters or soil probes.
 The problem with meters is that they give us readings and we have no idea what those readings mean and the bigger issue is that once they are inserted into the ground they can be a few inches from the rootball and that gives us totally different results.
 For example, we had a customer that was using a soil probe to retrieve the soil samples and he was using the dimensions from our chart (see above).
 After extracting the soil sample, it looked like Play-Doh, which is exactly what we are looking for.
 The problem is that the tree was telling us that it wasn’t happy and it was showing signs of being overwatered.
 We then instructed the customer to dig a hole next to the rootball and upon digging the hole he said that the soil felt like Play-Doh.
 After questioning the customer further, we found out that the hole was not right next to the rootball (he was about 2” away from the rootball).
 So, we told him to dig closer to the tree until he found the rootball and then dig all the way down and as he approached the bottom of the rootball water suddenly starting gushing into the hole.